absinthe-graphql/absinthe/README.md

 ## Goal

-Absinthe's goal is full implementation of the specification--in as an idiomatic, flexible, and comfortable way possible.
+Absinthe's goal is full implementation of the specification--in as idiomatic, flexible, and comfortable way possible.

 ### Working Features